polypressure/gcx/README.md

 # Basic usage, reading from STDIN:
 % giftcard_market < simple-input-1.txt

-# Read files given on command line, can pass multiple files.
+# Read files given as command line arguments, you can pass
-# These will be processed sequentially and treated as a
+# multiple files.
+These will be processed sequentially and
-# single concatenated file:
+# treated as a single concatenated file:
 % giftcard_market simple-input-1.txt simple-input-2.txt

 # By default, the program process all input, skipping over